Trial and error: early pilot training for the RFC in the Great War

 “We have got a most splendid lot of fellows in the RFC, and I am serenely happy among them, although I get depressed at times the way one after another of them disappears.
 It is so rotten to see a vacant chair at the Mess table every now and then, and to have to go and pack up some unfortunate chap’s belongings is positively horrible.
 It make one sick at heart to witness the slaughter, for it amounts to nothing less, of all these fine men.”

-Tomorrow, Episode 5: Learmount is promoted directly from Lieutenant to Acting Major, and given command of No. 22 Squadron at Chipilly, equipped with FE2b two-seater pushers, and gets increasingly involved in aerial photography over the heavily fortified German Hindenberg Line.
+Tomorrow, Episode 5: Learmount is promoted from Captain to Acting Major, and given command of No. 22 Squadron at Bertangles, near Amiens, equipped with FE2b two-seater pushers, and gets increasingly involved in aerial photography over the heavily fortified German Hindenberg Line.

-Leonard’s War episode 3: Learning night bombing with the Armée de l’Aire
+Leonard’s War episode 3: Learning night bombing with the Armée de l’Air

 (for preceding episodes, scroll down)